José Ignacio López de Arriortúa

-José Ignacio López de Arriortúa (born 18 January 1941) is a Spanish businessman who held senior positions at Opel, General Motors and Volkswagen.
+José Ignacio López de Arriortúa (18 January 1941 – 10 June 2026) was a Spanish businessman who held senior positions at Opel, General Motors and Volkswagen.
 He was known for his assertive style dealing with suppliers, managing lean production and driving down cost.
-During the 1990s he was caught in the "Lopez affair" when his former employer GM accused VW for corporate espionage, alleging that Lopez took GM trade secrets to VW.
+During the 1990s he was caught in the "López affair" when his former employer GM accused VW of corporate espionage, alleging that López took GM trade secrets to VW.

 Early life and education

-Lopez was born in Amorebieta, Basque Country, Spain, where his father ran a car repair workshop.
+López was born in Amorebieta, Basque Country, Spain, where his father ran a car repair workshop.
 He studied manufacturing engineering and operations control in Bilbao.
 He was awarded a Doctor of Engineering in 1966.